richardschoen/iforgit/knowledge/srcgitcmd-checkout.md

 ### Checkout source version copy to selected library and member name
 The use case for this variation would be to check out a copy of a source member version to your own development library or other library to work with it.
-You can check out and restore the the source member copy under its original source member name or under a specified member name.
+You can check out and restore the source member copy under its original source member name or under a specified member name.

 The important command options for this command variation are:
 ```